g0v/vaccinate/README.md

 * Black for Python formatting
 * Python typehints

+# Contribute Data
+* Help us add vaccination appointments to the CSV

 # To write a parser for a hospital
 1. Open up data/hospitals.csv.
 Add your GitHub name as the owner next to that hospital.
 2. Note the ID for that hospital (e.g. 台大醫院 is 3.)